Sneha-Shrivastav/thorium/README.md

 models  seperately  for the efficiency

+please go through the code more information is available there via comments section

 # how i undo changes
 i followed soft delete methods i.e every schema is have a key of isDeleted  which has default boolean value false